Why I shoot film

 Here’s my elevator pitch:

 I started my photography career using a film camera.
-I was a photojournalist in London in the early 2000s, and I had no option but to do it all on analog.
+I was a photojournalist in London in the early 2000s, and I had no option but to do it all on analogue.
 Digital was not even a choice.
 In the cut-throat world of photojournalism, getting ‘the shot’ was a deal-breaker.
 If you didn’t get the photo, you didn’t work.

 With the pressure on to get the shot, you also have a limited amount of exposures on your roll of film.
 Imagine knowing you have only 15 chances!
 Suddenly you’re in the moment, not a single other thought on your mind.
 This is what shooting film is like for me at weddings.

 Although I have digital cameras and I do use them for backup, film is where I’m happiest.
 The ability to take an endless amount of photos is removed.
 Each image has to be thought about before pressing the shutter.
+Take the photo and move on, no second guessing and trying to perfect what is probably already perfect!

 There is so much fun to be had in the darkroom too, the OG Photoshop.
 Most of my time at Central St Martin’s was spent in the darkroom and the library.
 Oh, yes, I learnt to develop my own film too!
+I’m not a control freak, honest, I just really like to know I’m the one in charge of what my film is doing.

 Will we get less photos?